Dive into this colorful prewriting activity with our favorite bears.

 During the prewriting stage, children are experimenting with forming lines and curves.

 The first time we set up Bring the Bears Home, I had everything ready.
 The second time we played, my three-year-old wanted in on the setup!

-Take the time to think about where your child is and do not feel the need to rush skills.
+Take the time to think about where your child is and not feel the need to rush skills.
 Slow and steady, one step at a time.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Left to right progression
+- Left to right progression

-Now, you are ready to get started!
+Now, you are ready to get started prewriting!